thefutureseer/express-way/SERVERS.md

 8. Audio and video: The server can return audio and video files in various formats, such as MP3, MP4, and AVI, which can be played in media players like VLC or QuickTime.

 - Web servers are the backbone of the internet, serving up the websites and web applications that people access every day.
 When you request a website in your web browser, the browser sends a request to the server hosting that website, and the server returns the HTML, CSS, and JavaScript that make up the website's content.

-There are many different types of servers, each with a specific purpose and function, such as database servers, file servers, email servers, and so on.
-However, at the core,
+#### Here are some of the most common HTTP requests that you may encounter when building a server with Express:

+GET requests: A GET request is used to retrieve information from the server.
+In the context of a web server, GET requests are often used to retrieve HTML pages, images, and other static resources.

+POST requests: A POST request is used to submit data to the server.
+In the context of a web server, POST requests are often used to submit forms, upload files, or perform other actions that modify server-side data.

+PUT requests: A PUT request is used to update an existing resource on the server.

+DELETE requests: A DELETE request is used to delete a resource on the server.

+HEAD requests: A HEAD request is similar to a GET request, but it only returns the headers of the response, not the body.
+HEAD requests are often used to retrieve metadata about a resource, such as its size or last-modified date.

+These are the most common HTTP requests that you'll encounter when building a server with Express.
+However, depending on your use case and requirements, you may also need to handle other types of requests, such as PATCH requests or OPTIONS requests.